Windows released its newest operating system, Windows 10, back in July 2015. Since then, it has become a popular OS.

-Once finished you will not be asked for a product key.
-Also when the upgrade is complete and you are connected to the internet, your digital license will look to be activated.
+Once finished, you will not be asked for a product key.
+Also, when the upgrade is complete and you are connected to the internet, your digital license will appear to be activated.

 Ready to go?
 Check out these tips on the best way to set up your Windows 10 machine